ben-clifton/jenkins-ansible-aci/README.md

 ### Installing

-1. Ensure docker is running
+1. Ensure docker is running*
 ```
 docker --version
 ```
+*Note: if running docker on Windows; "Linux containers" will have to be enabled

 2. Clone this repo
 ```